 "Not engaging your glutes and quads will hinder how well you can tuck your pelvis and maintain a neutral spine," Tripp says.
 That's because these muscles act together to pull the pelvis into a neutral position, which helps to hold your body in a straight line from your head to your toes and reduces your hips from dipping too.

-While you don't need to squat 300 pounds to nail your plank, having some lower body awareness and knowing how to engage the correct muscles is key to perfecting your plank form and avoiding excess pressure on your back, says Tripp.
+While you don't need to squat 300 pounds to nail your plank, having some lower-body awareness and knowing how to engage the correct muscles is key to perfecting your plank form and avoiding excess pressure on your back, Tripp says.

-Moves like squats, deadlifts or lunges will aid in the activation of your glutes, quads and hamstrings.
-"I personally like glute bridges and split squats since they work the lower body unilaterally and require mindfulness of your core to maintain balance and a neural body alignment," Tripp says.
+"I personally like glute bridges and split squats because they work the lower body unilaterally and require mindfulness of your core to maintain balance and a neural body alignment," Tripp says.

 - Press into your feet and arms to lift your hips and lower and mid-back off the ground.